Masterclass

-The foundation of any powerful large language model lies in the data it consumes during pre-training.
-As outlined previously, we're not talking about megabytes or gigabytes; we're operating at the scale of terabytes, sometimes even petabytes, of text.
-Identifying where to find such vast quantities of data is the first practical step.
+The foundation of any powerful large language model lies in the massive quantities of data it consumes during pre-training, operating at the scale of terabytes, sometimes even petabytes, of text.
+Identifying where to find such immense quantities of data is the first practical step.
 The composition of this data significantly shapes the final model's capabilities, biases, and overall behavior.
 Therefore, understanding the characteristics, benefits, and drawbacks of different data sources is essential.

 Let's examine the primary categories of text data commonly used for LLM pre-training.